-Electric Scooters Are the Cargo Shorts of Transportation
+Unfortunately, the Electric Scooters Are Fantastic

 You can understand why the scooters feel so vital, then.
 A scooter reliably travels one mile in eight minutes.
 You can ride it door-to-door, and you don’t have to find a place to park it.
 Riding one feels like a superpower.

-Most of the billion-dollar startups of the last several years—think of Uber, Lyft, Grubhub—have combined an old service with a smartphone in the name of convenience.
-Other have grafted new legal or logistical frameworks on old services (like Spotify, Netflix, AirBnB,), also in the name of convenience.
+Most of the billion-dollar start-ups of the last several years—think of Uber, Lyft, Grubhub—have combined an old service with a smartphone in the name of convenience.
+Other have grafted new legal or logistical frameworks on old services (like Spotify, Netflix, Airbnb), also in the name of convenience.
 Scooters do something slightly different.
-They take a number of manufacturing advances made possible by the global smartphone industry—smaller and cheaper cell antennas, GPS chips, and electric batteries—applied in a novel and useful way, in a surprisingly good way.
+They take a number of manufacturing advances made possible by the global smartphone industry—smaller and cheaper cell antennas, GPS chips, and electric batteries—and apply them in a novel and useful way, and in a surprisingly good way.
 When was the last time a tech company did that?
 The scooter companies make hardware that lets you do something you couldn’t do otherwise.
 They inhabit a much smaller, and much more interesting, class of companies.

 They are refreshing, in other words.
 They are good.
 But their utility does not guarantee their success.
 Riding a scooter doesn’t feel like cruising on a Segway to me anymore, but it remains socially conspicuous.
 And plenty of undeniably useful technologies have never escaped their dorkiness.
-I suspect the scooter will join them, becoming a specialist item at best: Transition lenses, cargo shorts, Camelbacks.
+I suspect the scooter will join them, becoming a specialist item at best: transition lenses, cargo shorts, Camelbacks.

 Yet every day I hear from a new, cool friend: I thought I’d hate the scooters but they are so easy and fast!
 And I wonder if the scooters will instead follow the path of the selfie.
 Remember the first year of the selfie?
 Opinion makers categorized selfies as juvenile, outlandishly sad, and hopelessly narcissistic.
 But then people got over it.
-Now I see as many Boomers as millennials discreetly taking selfies.
+Now I see as many Boomers as Millennials discreetly taking selfies.
 Perhaps that’s how we’ll look back on this era of scooters.

 Now I will address some questions.